erniogi/torch-semantic-segmentation/README.md

 ```bash
 streamlit run app/app.py
 ```
-You can now view your Streamlit app in your browser through loaclhost:8510.
+You can now view your Streamlit app in your browser through loaclhost.